satyamvatstyagi/data-science-practice/assignment/data_science/Readme.md

 ## Decision Tree - Evaluation Metrics

 ### Metrics:
-- **Accuracy**: 82.56%
+- **Accuracy**: 81.79%
-- **Precision**: 83.01%
+- **Precision**: 83.44%
-- **Recall**: 80.26%
+- **Recall**: 77.67%
-- **F1 Score**: 81.61%
+- **F1 Score**: 80.45%

 ### Classification Report:
 - **Class 0 (No Heart Attack)**:
-  - Precision: 82%
+  - Precision: 80%
-  - Recall: 85%
+  - Recall: 86%
   - F1 Score: 83%
   - Support: 745 samples
 - **Class 1 (Heart Attack)**:
   - Precision: 83%
-  - Recall: 80%
+  - Recall: 78%
-  - F1 Score: 82%
+  - F1 Score: 80%
   - Support: 694 samples

 ### Explanation:
-- **Accuracy** of 82.56% indicates that the Decision Tree model correctly predicted about 83% of the instances overall.
+- **Accuracy** of 81.79% indicates that the Decision Tree model correctly predicted about 82% of the instances overall.
-- **Precision** of 83.01% for class 1 (Heart Attack) means that when the model predicts a heart attack, it is correct about 83% of the time.
+- **Precision** of 83.44% for class 1 (Heart Attack) means that when the model predicts a heart attack, it is correct about 83% of the time.
-- **Recall** of 80.26% for class 1 indicates that the model correctly identifies about 80% of actual heart attack cases.
+- **Recall** of 77.67% for class 1 indicates that the model correctly identifies about 78% of actual heart attack cases.
-- **F1 Score** of 81.61% balances the precision and recall, showing good performance in predicting heart attacks.
+- **F1 Score** of 80.45% balances the precision and recall, showing good performance in predicting heart attacks.
-- **High precision and recall for both classes** suggest that the Decision Tree model is effective at distinguishing between heart attack and non-heart attack cases.
+- **High precision and recall for class 0 (No Heart Attack)** suggest that the model is effective at distinguishing between heart attack and non-heart attack cases.
 It performs well in correctly identifying true positives and minimizing false negatives and false positives.

 ## Conclusion:
 - **Naive Bayes**: The model shows moderate performance with a significant trade-off between precision and recall for heart attack prediction.
 It is more likely to miss actual heart attack cases, as indicated by its lower recall.